Below you will find the questions most commonly asked about the Orkla share and the Annual General Meeting.

 Does Orkla have a share buyback programme?

 Orkla supplements its dividend by moderately buying back treasury shares.
-At the Annual General Meeting in 2016, the Board of Directors was authorised to buy back Orkla shares.
-The full text of the authorisation can be found in the Minutes of the AGM 2017 (PDF).
+At the Annual General Meeting in 2019, the Board of Directors was authorised to buy back Orkla shares.
+The full text of the authorisation can be found in Minutes from Orkla’s AGM 2019

 When will Orkla report its results?